Here’s Exactly How to Book a Venue

 Before you can begin searching for a venue, you’ve got to know what you’re looking for.
 This means having some basic elements of event planning ironed out, including:

-This is a necessity.
+Planning your event budget is a necessity.
 How much can you afford to spend on renting a venue?
+Once you have a price range settled, you can keep that in mind as you browse venues.

 Estimated number of attendees

-This can be a range, if you’re early in the planning process.
-Another crucial aspect of this first stage of how to book a venue — how much space will you need for your guests?
+Another crucial figure!
+This can be a range if you’re early in the planning process.
+Once you have at least an estimate in the number of attendees, ask yourself — how much space will you need for your guests?

 The general location of the event